 - Measles, Mumps, & Rubella (MMR)

 - Haemophilus influenzae type b (Hib)

 Vaccinations Recommended But Regularly Not Required:

 - Meningococcal Vaccine

 - Human Papillomavirus (HPV) vaccine

 Influenza, also known as the flu, is one of the most common communicable diseases.
 Obtaining a seasonal flu vaccine every year has proven quite successful in helping prevent the contraction and spread of the disease.
+Receiving proper medical treatment and medication is important in both prevention and recovery.
 Meningococcal disease can be deadly or cause permanent damage to the body.
 Obtaining the Meningococcal disease vaccine has also proven quite successful in preventing the spread and contraction of the disease.
 The Human Papillomavirus (HPV) is one of the most common sexually transmitted diseases.
 It has been shown to cause cancer in some women once they reach an advanced age.
 Some strands of HPV are also the cause of genital warts which can cause emotional stress.
 While the HPV vaccine is generally recommended for women, young men can also receive the HPV vaccine to help prevent the contraction and spread of the disease.

 Vaccination Chart and Schedule: